stsmall/abc_scripts/README.md

 ___
 ## Models of the An funestus complex
-Models associated with our 2020 paper on An funestus complex
+Models associated with our 2020 paper on An funestus complex(afc_models)